expenses/tilegen/readme.md

 	tileset_image_path: "rivers_and_roads.png",
 	// The size of an tile in the tileset.
 Here it's 16 pixels by 16 pixels.
 	tile_size: 16,
-	// A hashmap of tile ID strings to their configurations.
+	// A map of tile ID strings to their configurations.
 	tiles: {
 		"grass": (
-			// All tiles in this example have a 'weight' of 1, meaning that they're equally as
+			// The relative likelyhood of this tile appearing.
+All tiles in this example have a
-			// likely to occur as each other.
+			// 'weight' of 1, meaning that they're equally as likely to occur as each other.
 			weight: 1,
 			// The location of the tile in the tileset, from the top-left.
 			coords: (0, 0),
 			allowed_neighbours: {
 				// Here we say that this grass tile is allowed to neighbour with grass tiles in all
-				// directions.
+				// directions. `All` is just a short way of writing the same thing out for `Up`,
+				// `Right`, `Down`, and `Left`.
 				All: [(label: "grass")],
 			},
 		),